awslabs/data-solutions-framework-on-aws/framework/API.md

 Units tests are expected to create a Spark session with a local master and client mode.

 Integration tests are expected to be an AWS CLI script that return 0 exit code if success and 1 if failure configure via `integTestScript`.
-Integration tests can use resources that are deployed by the Application Stack.
-To do this, pass environment variables to the Construct in the form of key/value pairs via `integTestEnv`.
+To use resources that are deployed by the Application Stack, pass environment variables to the Construct in the form of key/value pairs via `integTestEnv`.
-Keys are the names of the environment variables used in the script, values are provided by the application stack and are generally resources ID/names/ARNs.
+Keys are the names of the environment variables used in the script, values are CloudFormation output names provided by the application stack (generally resource names or ARN).

 The application stack is expected to be passed via a factory class.
 To do this, implement the `ApplicationStackFactory` and its `createStack()` method.
 The `createStack()` method needs to return a `Stack` instance within the scope passed to the factory method.